Deep Nets: What have they ever done for Vision?: Conclusion

 \section{Conclusion}

-This opinion piece has been motivated by discussions about Deep Nets with researchers in many different disciplines.
+This opinion piece has been motivated by discussions about Deep Nets with researchers in several disciplines including researchers in both computer and biological vision.
 We have tried to strike a balance which acknowledges the immense success of Deep Nets but which does not get carried away by the popular excitement surrounding them.
-We have often used work from our own group to illustrate some of our main points and apologize to other authors whose work we would have cited in a more scholarly review of the field.
-Several of our concerns parallel those mentioned in recent critiques of Deep Nets \citep{DBLP:journals/cacm/Darwiche18, DBLP:journals/corr/abs-1801-00631}.
+But we stress that views expressed in the paper are our own and do not necessarily reflect those of the computer vision community.
+Our references are far from exhaustive but instead give entry points into the vast literature on these topics.

 A few years ago Aude Oliva and the first author co-organized a NSF-sponsored workshop on the Frontiers of Computer Vision (MIT CSAIL, August 21-24 2011).
 The meeting encouraged frank exchanges of opinion and, in particular, there was enormous disagreement about the potential of Deep Nets for computer vision.
 But a few years later, as Yann LeCun predicted, everybody is using Deep Nets.
 Their successes have been extraordinary and have helped vision become much more widely known, dramatically increased the interaction between academia and industry, lead to application of vision techniques to a large range of disciplines, and have many other important consequences.
 But despite their successes there remain enormous challenges which must be overcome before we reach the goal of general purpose artificial intelligence and understanding of biological vision systems.

-In particular dealing with the combinatorial explosion as researchers address increasingly complex visual tasks in real world conditions.
-While Deep Nets, and other big data methods, will surely be part of the solution we believe that we will also need complementary approaches which can build on their successes and insights.
+Our major concern is that the space of natural images is combinatorially large which raises concerns about how we evaluate deep nets and other vision algorithms.
+Current performance measures involve finite-sized testing sets which, in light of the combinatorial complexity may be poor predictors of how the algorithms will work in the complexity of real world conditions.
+Hence claims that ``object recognition is a solved problem and we know this because performance on ImageNet is so good that the competition has been retired''\footnote{Quote during a public talk by a West Coast Professor who, perhaps coincidentally, had a start-up company.} should be treated with caution and we should keep in mind that ``an algorithm is only as good as the dataset it has been tested on and the performance measures used''.
+The combinatorial complexity of vision requires rethinking how the performance of computer vision algorithms ought to be evaluated.